mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/single_cell_isometric_demo_page/single_cell_isometric_demo_page.md

 ---
 title: Single Cell Isometric Twitch
-parent: Demos
+parent: "Demos"
 nav_order: 1
-has_children: false
 ---

 Summary
 =======
 A unit cube mesh consisting of six tetrahedron elements is used to model a single muscle cell response.

 Simulation Protocol
 -------------------